RoniNaivelt/DBS-Percept-Organization-Analysis/README.md

 ---

 ## 🚀 How to Run
 You can run the script interactively in MATLAB.
 It will prompt you for:
 - A target folder (if `use_current_path == 0`, otherwise the file's folder will be used)
 - A folder or file selection depending on `Process_all`:
-  - If `Process_all=false` : You will be prompted to select only one JSON file you would like to process.
+  - If `Process_all=false`: You will be prompted to select only one JSON file you would like to process.
-  - If `Process_all=false` : You will be prompted to select a folder.
-All JSON files in that folder, or in it's sub folders will be processed.
+  - If `Process_all=false`: You will be prompted to select a folder.
+All JSON files in that folder, or in its subfolders, will be processed.

-To begin the process open `Main_Extract_Data.m`, select the options that fit your needs and run the file.
+To begin the process, open `Main_Extract_Data.m`, select the options that fit your needs, and run the file.
 This will process the files, print progress messages, and update or create the DBS structure file.

 For plotting: